aimes1/PhyloGen563/scripts/reproducible_script_finalproject.md

 write.nexus.data(msaC, file="/Users/aimes/Temp/PhyloGen563/data/large_files/rscS_multiple-seq-alignments/Vfischeri_rscS_DNA-clustal-aligned.nex", format="DNA")
 ```

 3. Create a MrBayes block in a text (.txt) file called `mbblock.txt` with the following text.
+The file I created can be found [here](scripts/mbblock.txt).

    A. Note that the commands `mcmc;sumt;` must be present at the end so that the mb block is executed.'mcm' runs MCMC and 'sumt' is the command to obtain a summary tree.
 ```